psmoros/AutomatedInference/README.md

 ## Run

 The application runs from View.py

-Make sure to use Python 3 to run it.
+Make sure you're using Python 3 to run it.

  - Launch Terminal
  - Type "cd " (w/ space) and drag & drop the folder downloaded from github once unzipped.